Shia Islam in the Indian subcontinent: The Nizam Shahi dynasty (1490–1633)

 Another dynasty in the Deccan, the Nizam Shahis of Ahmadnagar, was founded in 1490 by Ahmad Nizam Shah, the son of a Hindu convert to Islam.
-His son Burhan Shah became staunch Shia under the influence of Shah Tahir.
+His son, Burhan Shah, became a staunch Isma'ili Shi'a under the influence of Shah Tahir, the imam of the Muhammad-Shahi (Mu'mini) line of Nizaris.
 Their independence was lost when the Mughal Emperor Akbar forced them to pay tribute.
 In 1633 AD their kingdom was finally annexed by the Mughal Emperor Shah Jahan.

 Mughal Empire Phase-I (1526–1707 AD)

 In March 1526 AD, Babur defeated the last monarch of the Delhi Sultanate, Ibrahim Lodhi, at Panipat and one year later defeated the Rajput hero Rana Sanga near Sikri.
 He became the first Mughal Emperor of India but died shortly after, in 1530 AD at Agra.
 Majority of his army commanders were Turani Begs, however, some of them were Iranians.
 His son Humayun succeeded him, who inherited his military and Sufi-hanafi orientation.
 However, he met a crushing defeat at the hands of Sher Shah Suri in 1540, due to disputes among his brothers, and fled to Iran where Shah Tahmasp welcomed him warmly.
 In 1545 AD, Hamayun with the help of Iranian military genius Bayram Khan, launched attack on Qandhar and then seized Kabul.
 He conquered Delhi in 1555 AD and died the next year, leaving the throne to his young son Akbar, who was to rule India for almost half a century and become one of the greatest Emperors, Plato's philosopher king, of India.
 Him and his contemporary in Deccan, Muhammad Quli Qutb Shah, are perhaps the most enlightened and progressive Kings in Indian history.

 In his childhood, two influential Sunni clerics persuaded him to turn a blind eye to their atrocities against Shias.
 In 1564 AD, a Shia philosopher and mathematician, Mir Murtaza Shirazi, moved to Akbar's court.
 When he died in 1567 AD, he was buried near the great poet Amir Khusrow.
 Shaykh Abd un Nabi and Mulla Makhdum-ul Mulk insisted that his dead body be taken out and buried somewhere else, the young Emperor ordered and his grave was dug up.
 Around 1570 AD, a Shia jurist, Mir Habsh Turbati was killed, and in Kashmir, Akbar's envoy Mirza Muqim.
 The two clerics would not tolerate difference of opinion, and using their influence in the court of the young king, they forced Fayzi and Abu-ul Fazl into going underground.
 However, soon the king had enough of their bigotry and he started questioning what he had been taught.
 In 1575 AD, he built a debating hall by the name of Ibadatkhana, where he would hold discussions between men of knowledge from all backgrounds.

 The Mughal state was secular, perhaps the pioneer of secularism, and did not facilitate hate crimes, but a cold war between Shia and Sunni elite continued.
 Mughal Emperors except Aurangzeb, were indifferent to sectarian disputes and did not encourage sectarian violence.